Seeing Through the Chain: Mitigate Hallucination in Multimodal Reasoning Models via CoT Compression and Contrastive Preference Optimization: Experiments

 \subsection{Ablation Study}

 In this section, we use Orsta-R1 as a representative model for ablation studies.
-See more ablation in Appendix~\ref{app:add_exps}.
+We provide ablation on more MLRMs in Appendix C.

-\textbf{Ablation on the compression ratio.} During the construction of the SFT data, $\gamma$ is a critical hyperparameter that controls the number of remaining tokens.
-A larger $\gamma$ may fail to sufficiently remove redundancy, while a smaller $\gamma$ may discard informative tokens and thus degrade performance.
+\textbf{Ablation on the compression ratio.} During the construction of the SFT data, $\gamma$ is a critical hyperparameter that controls the number of remaining tokens in the reasoning chain.
+A larger $\gamma$ may fail to sufficiently remove noise and redundancy, while a smaller $\gamma$ may unnecessarily discard informative tokens and thus impair performance.
 As shown in Figure~\ref{fig:ablation}, $\gamma=0.9$ achieves optimal performance on both CHAIR and GPT-4 assisted evaluations.
 Moreover, we observe that pruning rates smaller than 1 generally outperform the no pruning ($\gamma=1$), again validating the effectiveness of our CoT compression strategy.

 \textbf{Ablation on the designed techniques.} In addition to CoT compression, we then verify the effectiveness of the other proposed techniques.
 Specifically, we evaluate the designed loss functions $\mathcal{L}_{\mathrm{RE}}$, $\mathcal{L}_{\mathrm{DPO}}$, and $\mathcal{L}_{\mathrm{Anc}}$, as well as the proposed Multimodal Hallucination-Inducing (MHI) strategy.